getodk/docs/docs/form-logic.rst

 Repeating questions
 =====================
-You can ask the same question or questions multiple times by wrapping them in :tc:`begin_repeat...end_repeat`.
+You can ask the same question or questions multiple times by wrapping them in ``begin_repeat...end_repeat``.
 By default, enumerators are asked before each repetition whether they would like to add another repeat.
 It is also possible to :ref:`determine the number of repetitions ahead of time <statically-defined-repeats>` which can make the user interaction more intuitive.
 You can also :ref:`add repeats as long as a condition is met <repeat_based_on_condition>`.

 .. rubric:: XLSForm --- Repeating one or more questions